 Pay scales will be established using a Sectoral Employment Order (SEO), but wages will only increase as government funding increases.
 Indeed, government will only provide funding for decent pay and conditions if there is a pay scale in place.

-The SEO process will involve the SIPTU, providers and the government to make sure that everyone’s interests and concerns are considered.
+The SEO process will involve SIPTU, providers and the government to make sure that everyone’s interests and concerns are considered.

 Managers, room leaders and educators need to be recognised and valued for their professionalism.
 By joining SIPTU you bring the entire sector one step closer to establishing pay scales and securing the necessary government funding.